TEALSK12/introduction-to-computer-science/lab_42.md

 ## Changing Our Vocabulary

-1. Write a script so that when the ‘n' key is pressed, the user is prompted for a new noun and that noun is added to list of nouns.
+1. Write a script so that when the 'n' key is pressed, the user is prompted for a new noun and that noun is added to list of nouns.
 After that point, the new noun entered by the user should be able to appear in sentences.

 1. Write scripts like the one you wrote in part 2.1 to add words to the other lists.
 Use the keys listed below.

 |Key | Part of speech|
 | -- | -- |
 |v | verb|